-Common Maltipoo Behaviour Problems (And How To Fix Them)
+3 Common Maltipoo Behaviour Problems (And How To Fix Them)

 Where Do Maltipoos Come From?

-The Maltipoo emerged in the 1990s-2000s as part of the "designer dog" trend, specifically marketed to apartment dwellers wanting a small, low-shedding companion.
-Unlike purpose-bred dogs with centuries of development, Maltipoos are typically first-generation (F1) or first-generation backcross (F1B) crosses with no breed standard or consistency.
+Maltipoos emerged in the 1990s-2000s as part of the "designer dog" trend.
+They were specifically marketed to apartment dwellers wanting a small, "hypoallergenic" companion.

-Most breeding is done by backyard breeders and puppy mills capitalizing on the "doodle" trend, with minimal health testing or temperament consideration.
+Unlike purpose-bred dogs with centuries of development, Maltipoos are typically first-generation (F1) or first-generation backcross (F1B - bred back to Poodle) crosses with no breed standard or consistency.
+Most breeding is done by backyard breeders and puppy mills capitalising on the "doodle" trend, with minimal health testing or temperament consideration.
 The cross combines two breeds that were never meant to work together genetically.

 What were they bred to do?

-Mixing these creates dogs with potentially conflicting needs: the Maltese need for constant companionship versus Poodle intelligence requiring mental stimulation.
+- Mixing these creates dogs with potentially conflicting needs: the Maltese need for constant companionship versus Poodle intelligence requiring mental stimulation

 Why Do Maltipoos Have These Behaviour Problems?